zeowna/juno-node-sdk/README.md

 /*
 * For V1
 */
-export { JunoSDK, JunoEnvironments } from 'juno-node-sdk';
+export { JunoSDK, JunoEnvironments } from 'juno-node-sdk-v1';

 const juno = new JunoSDK({
   token: 'YOUR_TOKEN',